-The carrying value of goodwill arising on the acquisition of companies (or group of companies) by the Group is set out in note 11 on page 112.
+The carrying value of goodwill arising on the acquisition of companies (or groups of companies) by the Group is set out in note 11 to the financial statements.

 Goodwill is carried at cost less accumulated impairment losses.
-For the purposes of impairment testing, goodwill is allocated to each of the Group's cash generating units (CGUs) that is expected to benefit from the synergies of the combination.
+For the purposes of impairment testing, goodwill is allocated to each of the Group's cash generating units ("CGUs") that is expected to benefit from the synergies of the combination.
 If the recoverable amount of a CGU is less than its carrying value, an impairment charge reduces goodwill and is recognised in the Income Statement.
-There is more detail on this process in note 2k), to these financial statements.
-The recoverable amount is based on future cash flow projections based on a Board approved budget and the five year plan.
+There is more detail on this process in note 2j to these financial statements.
+The recoverable amount is based on future cash flow projections based on a Board approved budget and the five-year plan.

 The Committee considered the judgements and assumptions made in selecting CGUs and performing the impairment tests for each CGU, to ensure that the carrying value for goodwill was adequately supported.
-In particular, the Committee reviewed the annual budget and five year plan for the Group as approved by the Board which is used as the basis for forecasting future cash flows from the CGUs.
+In particular, the Committee reviewed the annual budget and five-year plan for the Group, as approved by the Board, which is used as the basis for forecasting future cash flows from the CGUs.

-5. Unearned Advance Provision
+5. Unearned advance provision

-Prepayments and accrued income in the Group Statement of Financial Position, in note 16 on page 117, include net unearned author advances of ± 21.4 million (2014: ± 20.8 million).
+Trade and other receivables in the Group Statement of Financial Position, in note 16 to the financial statements, include net unearned author advances of £22.2 million (2015: £21.4 million).